Home/Blog/Debt Buyer Lawsuits

 In March 2017, SquareTwo Financial filed for Chapter 11 bankruptcy protection in the Southern District of New York.
 The bankruptcy plan involved a sale of remaining assets and a wind-down of the SquareTwo operating businesses.
 After the bankruptcy, new CACH collection activity largely stopped, but the company did not simply disappear.
 Pre-bankruptcy lawsuits continued to move through state courts.
 Previously obtained judgments became eligible for renewal.
 And portions of the portfolio were transferred — sometimes through complex transactions — to other entities that may now appear as plaintiffs or assignees in your case.

-This 2017 bankruptcy is the single most important fact in any CACH LLC lawsuit pending today.
+This 2017 bankruptcy is an important fact to check in any CACH LLC lawsuit pending today.
 It is what makes CACH cases procedurally different from cases brought by ongoing debt buyers like LVNV Funding or Midland Credit Management.
-The bankruptcy created a documented break in the company’s operations, and any plaintiff who claims to have inherited the right to collect on your account must show — with admissible evidence — exactly how that right traveled from the original creditor, through CACH or SquareTwo, through the bankruptcy estate, and into the current plaintiff’s hands.
+The bankruptcy created a documented break in the company’s operations, and any plaintiff who claims to have inherited the right to collect on your account may need admissible evidence showing how that right traveled from the original creditor, through CACH or SquareTwo, through the bankruptcy estate, and into the current plaintiff’s hands.

 Why Did CACH LLC Sue Me in Wisconsin?

-If you were just served with a Wisconsin Circuit Court summons naming CACH LLC as the plaintiff, the lawsuit very likely originated years ago — possibly even before SquareTwo’s 2017 bankruptcy.
+If you were just served with a Wisconsin Circuit Court summons naming CACH LLC as the plaintiff, the lawsuit may have originated years ago — possibly even before SquareTwo’s 2017 bankruptcy.
 CACH bought portfolios of charged-off credit card accounts in bulk from major issuers, and Wisconsin was one of the states where its collection counsel filed suits regularly.
 Some of those cases were filed in 2015 or 2016 and have only now reached service.
 Others may be renewals of older judgments.
-And in some cases, the actual plaintiff is a successor entity that picked up the CACH portfolio out of bankruptcy and is now suing in the CACH name.
+And in some cases, the actual plaintiff may be a successor entity that picked up the CACH portfolio out of bankruptcy and is now suing in the CACH name.

-The first thing you should do — before anything else — is read the case caption carefully.
+The first thing to do is read the case caption carefully.
 Compare the complaint’s filing date to the March 2017 bankruptcy filing date.
-If the complaint was filed before March 2017, it is a pre-bankruptcy case proceeding to judgment.
+If the complaint was filed before March 2017, it may be a pre-bankruptcy case proceeding to judgment.
 If the complaint was filed after March 2017, ask a deeper question: who actually has authority to prosecute in the CACH name today?

-What the plaintiff is hoping for is a default judgment.
-Industry data and CFPB studies consistently show that the majority of consumers sued in debt collection cases never file an Answer.
+What the plaintiff is often hoping for is a default judgment.
+Industry data and CFPB studies consistently show that many consumers sued in debt collection cases never file an Answer.
 They get scared, they do not understand what to do, or they assume the lawsuit will go away if they ignore it.
-When that happens in Wisconsin, the court enters a default judgment automatically.
+When that happens in Wisconsin, the court may enter a default judgment.

 How Long Do I Have to Respond in Wisconsin?